seroanalytics/seroviz/README.md

 * To push an image to DockerHub run `./scripts/push`
 * To start a copy of the Dockerised app locally run `./scripts/run`.

-### Secrets
-Secrets (at the moment this is just the real SSL private key and certificate) are stored in HashiCorp Cloud Vault.
-To access the secrets in Vault, you need to create an account with [HashiCorp Cloud](https://portal.cloud.hashicorp.com/sign-in) and ask Alex to add you to the organization.

 ### Deploying the app
-The app is deployed on DigitalOcean's App Platform.
+The Seroviz app is deployed on DigitalOcean's App Platform.
+You will need to be added to the seroanalytics team to make any changes to the settings.
 The Seroviz app has 2 services, each deployed using Docker images.
-One is this app, and the other is the [serovizr API](https://github.com/seroanalytics/serovizr).
+One is the React application in this repo, and the other is the [serovizr API](https://github.com/seroanalytics/serovizr).
-The app topology should look like this:
+The DigitalOcean app topology should look like this:

 ```yaml
 alerts: